antronerds/r2-tutorials/docs/Multiple_Datasets.md

 Step 1: Selecting multiple datasets
 ---------------

-1. Use "Across Datasets" in field 1 by default the "megasampler" option is selected in field 2 and click "next".
+1. Select "Across Datasets" in field 1, by default the "megasampler" option will be selected in field 2 and click "next".

 	![Figure 1: Using across datasets](_static/images/MultipleDatasets_across.png "Figure 1: Using across datasets")